Your surgeon will explain how to prepare for your operation and will discuss your options for the type of artificial lens you can have fitted.

 - problems with the new lens, such as the wrong type of lens used or problems with its position in your eye

 If any of these complications occur, they may affect your vision and you may need to have another operation.
 Ask your surgeon to explain the risks to you in detail.

 Will I be able to see or feel anything happening during cataract surgery?

-Local anaesthesia, and eye drops you’re given to relax your eye, mean that you will see and feel very little during the operation.
+The local anaesthesia and eye drops you’re given to relax your eye mean that you will see and feel very little during the operation.

 Your surgeon will use eye drops to widen your pupils and relax the muscles in your eye and these cause your vision to blur.
 This means you probably won’t be able to see clearly through your affected eye.
 You may vaguely see movement, but won’t be able to make out any of the detail.
 Your eye that isn’t being operated on will be covered.

-Usually, your surgeon will explain what is happening during the operation, and often, a nurse will sit with you to make sure you’re comfortable and relaxed.
+Your surgeon may explain what is happening during the operation, and a nurse may sit with you to make sure you’re comfortable and relaxed.